gi0v1/ML_Computer_Vision_on_Raspberry_Pi_detailed_guide/README.md

 https://github.com/gpego/robot1/tree/main/tflite/tflite2/dev

-If you are interested in RoboCup you can also have a look at the line following software here:
+If you are interested in RoboCup (Rescue Line) you can also have a look at the line following software here:

 - https://github.com/gpego/lineFollowing
 - https://github.com/gpego/arduino-serial-com